Azareal/Gosora/README.md

 git config --global user.email "lalala@example.com"

 Replace that name and email with whatever you like.
 This name and email only applies to the `gosora` user.
 If you see a zillion modified files pop-up, then that is due to you changing their permissions, don't worry about it.

+If you get an access denied error, then you might need to run `chown -R gosora /home/gosora` and `chgrp -R www-data /home/gosora` to fix the ownership of the files.

 In addition to this, you can update the dependencies without updating Gosora by running `update-deps.bat` or `./update-deps-linux` (.bat is for Windows, the other for Linux as the names would suggest).